 We are no longer the country with all the resources and all the answers, if we want to claim we ever were.
 The good news is we are finally forced to stare in the face the fact that we have vulnerable populations within our own borders — communities who face extreme poverty, unemployment and limited access to health care.
 We are forced to realize the limits of our own health care system that is largely dependent on private insurance companies and patients who can afford to pay their medical fees.
 We need to take care of our most vulnerable populations.
 We need increased public health spending.
 We need Medicare for All.
 Maybe the novel coronavirus will be the tipping point.

-Featured image courtesy of Brett Lewis.
+Image credit: courtesy of author Brett Lewis.